-Total of five (5) groups of priority; Priority 1 through Priority 5, have been determined by PREPA and assigned to each project.
-Critical operational and field related construction logistical aspects, such as the possible scheduling Scenarios for the transmission line clearances, were considered by PREPA to assign the projects in their corresponding priority groups related to scheduling.
-Projects deemed Priority 1 will be assumed to have the engineering/permitting/outage scheduling work start as early as July 2019, with engineering, procurement and construction (EPC) start early 2020, and commercial in-service data as soon as March 2021.
-Projects in Priority 2 group will start upon completion of EPC work of all Priority 1 projects, with in-service date from 2023 to 2024, and continuing for the remaining priority groups.
+A total of five (5) groups of priority; Priority 1 through Priority 5, have been determined by PREPA and assigned to each project.
+Critical operational and field related construction coordination issues were considered by PREPA to assign the projects to an appropriate priority group related to scheduling.
+Projects deemed Priority 1 will be assumed to have the engineering/permitting/outage scheduling work start as early as July 2019; engineering, procurement and construction (EPC) start early in 2020; and commercial in-service dates are as soon as March 2021.
+Projects in Priority 2 group will start upon completion of EPC work of all Priority 1 projects, with an in-service date from 2023 to 2024, and continuing for the remaining priority groups.
 The above timeline assumption should be considered a high level estimate at this time and should be refined with detailed planning that considers which project tasks can be carried out in parallel without compromising the reliability of the system.
-The detailed plan also should identify when long lead time items should be ordered, and our current working assumption is that this will occur during the engineering/permitting phase and ahead of EPC start.
+The detailed plan also should identify when long lead time items should be ordered.
+Our current working assumption is that long lead time items should be ordered during the engineering and permitting phase and prior to the EPC start.
 The action plan focuses mainly on the first 5 years for investment implementation; therefore, the detail list of projects will only show projects identified with Priority 1 and Priority 2.

-The confidential Attachment B provides the detailed list of Priority 1 and Priority 2 transmission line and substation investment projects.
+The confidential Attachment BAppendix 1 provides the detailed list of Priority 1 and Priority 2 transmission line and substation investment projects.